pactus-project/pactus.org/website/learn/transaction/withdraw/index.md

 ## Payload structure

-The unbond transaction has a payload consists the following field:
+The withdraw transaction has a payload consists the following fields:

 | Size     | Field            |
 | -------- | ---------------- |